CSCI4850/S20-team2-project/notes.md

         - Add basic git document
     - Branch structure?
         - Seperate branches for seperate work?
 (Good experience with git)
+    - You can use terminal and git repository on class juptyer server.

 ## Immediate To-Do